earthlab/hub-ops/docs/source/setup/google-cloud-setup.rst

 `Full guide <https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub.html#setup-jupyterhub>`_.

-We deviate a little from the guide in that we provide our own helm charts to manage each JupyterHub deployment.
-In addition we deploy lots of support infrastructure for monitoring, grading and the like.
+We deviate from the guide in that we run multiple JupyterHubs on one cluster, each hub in its own namespace.
+The config file for each hub is in the :code:`hub-configs` directory.
+So, when the z2jh guide asks you to edit
-The main thing to look out for is that when the z2jh guide asks you to edit ``config.yaml`` you should instead edit ``hub-charts/<hubname>/values.yaml``.
+``config.yaml`` you should instead edit ``hub-configs/<hubname>.yaml``.

 .. note::

     You will need to obtain the key to decrypt :code:`secrets/` somehow.
-    Ask Leah Wasser, Max Joseph or Tim Head.
+    See :ref:`git-crypt` for details.

 After this follow the instructions in ``outer-edge/README.md`` to setup the HTTP server that will route traffic to your hub.
 Without this your hub will not